fifth-postulate/postscript-whisperer/workshop/guide/src/tool/control.md

 The number determines how many times the procedure is executed.

 ## for
 This is your standard for loop.
 It accepts a whooping four operands.
-E.g.
+E.g.:

 ```ps
 0 1 10 { pop } for